Trademark

 Be Thoughtful in Product Development.

-Careful consideration of how a product is packaged and marked during product development is paramount to ensure that opportunities are not overlooked to turn words, logos, slogans, colors, product and packaging shapes, sounds and smells into commercially valuable assets.
+Careful consideration of how a product is packaged and marked during product development is paramount to ensure that opportunities are not overlooked to turn words, logos, slogans, colors, product configurations and packaging shapes, sounds, and smells into commercially valuable assets.

-Trademark strategy, thoughtfully coordinated with brand development, can result in trademark rights that provide legal protection of the product features that induce the consumer to purchase one product over another.
+Trademark strategy, thoughtfully coordinated with brand development, can result in trademark rights that provide legal protection for the product features that induce the consumer to purchase one product over another.

 Ensure Your Trademark Doesn’t Infringe.